Earth Day 2018: Shaking Up How You Get Your Food Can Help Save The Environment

 The Takeaway

-No one said that saving the Earth was going to be easy – and indeed, it’s going to take a herculean effort on the part of citizens and governments alike.
+No one said that saving the Earth was going to be easy – and indeed, it’s going to take a Herculean effort on the part of citizens and governments alike.
 But doing something is better than nothing, and if you take the time to be more local, and more direct, in how you produce even some of your food, you’re going to make a difference.
-And in the process, you’re going to save money, and what money you spend is going to go into the pockets of your local farmers rather than agricultural conglomerates.
+And in the process, you’re going to save money, and the money you spend is going to go into the pockets of your local farmers rather than agricultural conglomerates.